jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 rpki1/x509_resource_certs?autnum=EEEE

 EEEE is an autonomous system number within the "autnums" property of an X.509 resource certificate object, as described in (#x509_resource_cert_object_class).
-The following URL would be used to find an X.509 resource certificate object with the "autnums" member including autonomous system number 65536:
+The following URL would be used to find information for X.509 resource certificate objects with the "autnums" member including autonomous system number 65536:

 ```
 https://example.net/rdap/rpki1/x509_resource_certs?autnum=65536